StefIIDuce/vogelkastMonitor/README.md

 For more information regarding the installation and build of systems software and hardware components consult the Wiki tab above.

-The main <> Code tab contains only 1 one folder and two files.
+The main Code tab above contains only 1 one folder and two files.
 The folder contains the installation script, configuration files, main programmes and necessary libraries.
 The two files are for the RPi os.